-Jamelle Elliott, a former student-athlete and assistant coach at Connecticut, was named the University of Cincinnati's eighth head women's basketball coach on May 5, 2009.
-She enters her fifth campaign in 2013-14.
+Jamelle Elliott, a former student-athlete and assistant coach at UConn, was named the University of Cincinnati's eighth head women's basketball coach on May 5, 2009.
+She coached her seventh season at UC in 2015-16.

 Elliott's second season at the helm of the Bearcats produced a 5-0 start, UC's first since the 2005-06 campaign.
-Elliott also presided over her first win over a Top 25 program when the Bearcats topped No. 20 Marquette on senior night in Fifth Third Arena.
-The 2010-11 season saw four freshman get significant minutes and two - Kayla Cook and Jeanise Randolph - earn BIG EAST all-Freshman honors.
+Elliott also presided over her first win over a Top 25 program when the Bearcats topped No. 20 Marquette on Senior Night inside Fifth Third Arena.
+The 2010-11 season saw four freshman get significant minutes and two - Kayla Cook and Jeanise Randolph - earn BIG EAST All-Freshman honors.

 Elliott is very involved in the greater Cincinnati community, speaking at events and lending support to several charity organizations.
 Elliott aligned herself and the UC program with the National Multiple Sclerosis Society, Marvin Lewis Community Fund, and Dress for Success, among others.
 In 2011, she was instrumental in the adoption of Buzz Smith, a 10-year-old recovering from multiple spinal surgeries.
 Elliott deemed him a member of the Bearcat Family who will be granted exclusive access to team practices and pre-game rituals.